ducklordvader1/dwarf3_webserver/README.md

 Start it with
   python3 dwarf3_standalone_webserver.py TELESCOPE_IP

 with TELECOPE_IP being the IP_Adress of your dwarf3.
-The webserver then will spawn on port TCP:5000
+The webserver then will spawn on port TCP:5000, so by browsing to http://127.0.0.1:5000 (or whatever your PC's IP on the network is) you will reach the webserver.

 Enjoy!